Doctoral Internship in Clinical Psychology

 Additional information about the application and interview process is provided below:

-- For the 2020-2021 Internship training year, Center for Anxiety is accepting applicants in our Manhattan location and in our Brooklyn location.
-If you would like to be considered for both locations, only one application is required.
-However, please indicate in your cover letter that you would like to be considered for both sites.
+- For the 2021-2022 Internship training year, Center for Anxiety is accepting applicants in our Manhattan, Brooklyn, and Rockland County locations.
+If you would like to be considered for more than one location, only one application is required.
+However, please indicate in your cover letter for which sites you would like to be considered.

-- Applications for the Internship Program are due on January 6th, 2020
+- Applications for the Internship Program are due November 15, 2020.

-- Interviews will be conducted on a rolling basis beginning in December and continuing through January
+- Interviews will be conducted beginning in mid-December through January, and will be held virtually.

 - The Center for Anxiety adheres to all APPIC Match policies and follows all APPIC guidelines pertaining to internship applications, offers, and acceptances.